 These local events, combined with the Choice Not Chance Facebook promotion, are part of a national effort to:

-- Raise awareness of gambling harm in New Zealand.
+- Raise awareness of gambling harm in Aotearoa

-Evidence shows that spending time with your loved one and sharing rewarding activities together is a powerful way to protect them from further harm.
+Evidence shows that spending time with a loved one and sharing rewarding activities together (like fishing or sharing kai) is a practical way to beat gambling harm.

 Gambling can start out as fun, but there is a point for everyone where it can become ‘unfun’.
 Gambling harm can escalate quickly, damaging relationships, whānau, finances and hopes for the future.

 Now's a good time to take the quiz to see whether your gambling is still just for fun.